halildurmus/win32/README.md

 ### Dart samples

-The package includes several examples in the `example` subdirectory.
+The package includes a number of examples in the `example` subdirectory.
 These examples use the Win32 API for all UI display and do not require Flutter.

 | Example            | Description                                               |